korzan-og/deaid-quickstart/README.md

 icacls .\<name of the pem file>.pem /inheritance:r icacls .\<name of the pem file>.pem /grant:r "%username":"(R)"
 ```

-**With these steps you provisioned the machine to install the necessary tools**

 23) Clone the repo